 Lost Wages and Compensation Programs for Employees with Burn Injuries

-Chemical burns and electrical burns are similar to the extent that they can also cause internal organ damage in addition to external physical damage to exposed areas of the body.
+Chemical burns and electrical burns are similar in that they can also cause internal organ damage in addition to external physical damage to exposed areas of the body.
 Chemical burns are often a result of exposure to corrosive substances, including things such as:

 - Ammonia, bleach, and other cleaning products